Singularity resolution from polymer quantum matter: s:11 Quantum theory

 The action of the former on a state $\psi\in\msf{H}$ is

 so that, \tit{if} we could send $\mu_t$ to $0$ [or according to \eref{e:28} send $\rho$ to $0$, thereby taking the limit at the \tit{kinematic} level], we would get back the differential operator $-\ima\pde/(\pde\phi)$.
 We observe that the representation of the momentum operator $\hat{p}_{\phi\mu_t}$ is highly non-unique, in the same way the representation of finite difference operators in numerical analysis is.
-We stress that, unlike in the Schr\"odinger representation, because of \eref{e:28} the momentum operator is now time-dependent.
+We stress that, unlike in the Schr\"odinger representation, the momentum operator is now time-\tit{dependent} [see \eref{e:28}].

 At this point it is necessary to emphasize that the presented polymer quantization is not the only possible one.
 Essentially, by replacing the roles of $\phi$ and $p_{\phi}$ we arrive at another polymer representation, \tit{inequivalent} (and in a sense ``dual'') to ours (see the discussion in \cite{halvorson:03}).
 Such a dual representation was used in the quantization of the scalar field in full LQG \cite{klb-scalar,*klo-scalar}.
 Its symmetry reduced version was applied to the LQC model of an FLRW universe \cite{ddl-scalar} filled with a massless scalar field.
 The subsequent analysis of the spectral decomposition of the evolution operator (playing the role of the Hamiltonian) shows that the dynamic of such a system is \tit{exactly the same as} the one of the system with the scalar field quantized via standard methods of quantum mechanics \cite{ashtekar:06c}.
 Both approaches, ours and the one of \cite{ddl-scalar}, are equally viable from a mathematical point of view.
 Therefore, choosing one of them requires a physical input.